Why would a 21st century museum choose NOT to make their collection of digital audio recordings available online?

 That’s a great question, and we wish we had a more meaningful, conceptually valid reason for it; but the truth is, our Director had an American iPhone 4S that wasn’t able to be cracked to run on UK mobile networks sitting in a drawer gathering dust.
-We wish there was some deeply conceptual or poetic reason for using it, but the truth of the matter is that we were skint, and it was there.
+We wish there was some deep, poetic reason for using it – but the truth of the matter is that we were skint, and it was there.

 4 October 2011 (the day before Steve Jobs died)

 14 October 2011

 9 September 2013

 What Does the ‘S’ Stand For?

 The final iPhone with Apple’s proprietary 30-pin dock connector